 The original post was published here.

 I recently read this Pietro’s post about a possible adaptation of the chain of responsability pattern: the “Set of responsibility”.
-This is very similar to its “father” because each Handler
+This is very similar to its “father” because each Handler handles the responsibility of a Request but in this case it doesn’t propagate the check of responsibility to other handlers.
+There is a responsibility without chain!

 For coding I’ll use the Spring Framework (JAVA) because it has a good IOC Container and provides a set of classes to manage with that.
 Inversion of control principle and the Dependency Injection are first class citizens in the SpringFramework.